 Schneider Electric accelerates its sustainability strategy, comes top in Corporate Knights ranking of world’s most sustainable corporations

-• Becomes world’s most sustainable corporate, according to Corporate Knights 2021 Global 100 ranking
+Schneider Electric becomes the world’s most sustainable corporate, according to Corporate Knights 2021 Global 100 ranking.

 The announcement coincided with the news that Corporate Knights, a Canadian media and research company producing rankings and financial product ratings based on corporate sustainability performance, has for the first time recognized Schneider Electric number one of its annual index of “the Global 100 most sustainable corporations in the world”.
 A jump from 29th position the previous year, the top ranking for 2021 represents an important external recognition of Schneider Electric’s early and sustained commitment to ESG issues.
 It also highlights the company’s transformation into a leading provider of digital solutions that facilitate energy efficiency and sustainability.